News Scenarios Loan Programs About Me Pre-Qual Contact

 The workhorse.
 And the one I shop the hardest.

-Conventional loans are the backbone of mortgage lending.
+Conventional loans in Texas are the backbone of mortgage lending.
 Backed by Fannie Mae and Freddie Mac, they cover more scenarios than any other product.
 Primary residence, second home, investment property.
-Competitive rates for strong borrowers.
-Mortgage insurance that goes away once you build enough equity.
+Agency underwriting with mortgage insurance that can go away once you build enough equity.

 The reason a broker matters on conventional more than almost any other product is that each lender eats those pricing adjustments differently.
 Same borrower, same scenario, meaningfully different offers.
 I run it across my network and bring you the pricing that fits your file.